datasets/dermatology/README.md

-This dataset contains instances of dermatology cancer instances.
+This dataset contains instances of dermatology cancer occurrences.

 ## Data